-Christina is a Senior Research Fellow within the Workforce and Health Systems theme in Health Sciences.
-She has been researching nurse staffing since 2017.
-This work has been funded by National Institute for Health Research (NIHR) Applied Research Collaboration (ARC) Wessex and NIHR grants.
+Christina is a Senior Research Fellow within the Health Workforce and Systems theme in Health Sciences.
+She has been researching nurse staffing since 2017 using quantitative methods such as multi-level regression and simulation modelling.
+This work has been funded predominantly by the National Institute for Health Research (NIHR).

 Christina’s background is in Operational Research, the branch of Mathematics that uses advanced quantitative techniques to help make better decisions.
 She is interested in how Operational Research techniques can be applied to decisions in healthcare, particularly staffing decisions.

-Alongside this she is working to promote the team’s research and influence practice including working with NHS Improvement to update staffing guidance and being Lead Editor of Evidence Briefs that are published in the Nursing Times.
+Alongside this she is working to promote the team’s research and influence practice including work with NHS Improvement to update staffing guidance (Professional judgement framework: a guide to applying professional judgement in nurse staffing reviews - ePrints Soton) and being Lead Editor of Evidence Briefs that are published in the Nursing Times.

-My teaching interests span research methods including critical appraisal/literature review, quantitative techniques (in particular operational research/data science) and safe staffing.
+My teaching interests span research methods including critical appraisal/literature review, quantitative techniques (in particular operational research/data science) and safe staffing/health workforce.
 Current teaching responsibilities:

 - Dean's Prize for Citizenship (2021)